jmriesen/rust-RSM/README.md

 ### General Thoughts on FFI
 Some times you just need functionality that was written in another programming language.
-There are a lot of invariants that need to be upheld, but it is manageable with the code gen build tools.
+There are a lot of invariants that need to be upheld, but it is manageable with the bindgen and cbindgen build tools.
 It is not something I would introduce into a project on a whim, but I would also not be afraid of adding it if I needed some specialized functionality.

-## A/B and Fuzz Testing
+## A/B and Property Based Testing
-A/B and Fuzz Testing are two separate concepts, however in this project I frequently use them together.
+A/B and Property Testing are two separate concepts, however in this project I frequently use them together.
 ### Concept Overview
-The idea behind Fuzz testing is that we want to verify some invariant is upheld for all inputs.
-(Normally that invariant is: The program did not crash and no invalid memory accesses occurred.)
+The idea behind Property Based Testing is that we want to verify some invariant is upheld for all inputs.
 So we plug in a bunch of random inputs and verify that the invariant holds true.

 A/B testing at its core is testing the invariant, "system A should behave the same as system B".

+Note: Fuzz Testing can be view as Property Based Testing with the invariant: The code does not crash and there are no memory access violations.
 ### Use in Rust-RSM
 A lot of my unit tests so far have been A/B tests.
 Since this is a rewrite it is fairly easy to create A/B tests however I would like to move away from using this as a primary means of testing.
-The fact that I have the original C code that I can A/B test against is fairly artificial, so I think I will learn more by focusing on other forms of unit tests.
+The fact that I have the original C code that I can A/B test against is fairly artificial, so I think I will learn more by focusing on other forms of testing.

 That being said I think A/B testing can be put to great use checking how well I converted/tested a module of code.
 If bugs are slipping past my unit tests and are only being caught once I add A/B tests, this is an indication that my unit test writing skills need additional work.